gottfried-github/fit-in-rows/readme.md

 ## Description
-Break a sequence of items into rows of specified structure such that the rows are consecutive.
-Work in progress: the condition that the rows are consecutive is not achieved yet.
+Generate all possible ways of breaking a sequence of items into rows of a specified structure.

 ### Specifying rows
 Items are either wide or narrow.
 A wide item takes `2` of [`space`](#space); a narrow one takes `1`.

-The structure of a row is specified by total amount of [`space`](#space) items in it constitute.
+The structure of a row can be specified in two ways.
+One way is to specify it by specifying total amount of [`space`](#space) items in the row constitute.
 For example, the [`space`](#space) of `3` says that a row can only contain either three narrow items or one narrow and one wide item - but no more or less than that.

+Another way of specifying the structure of a row is to specify the kind of items to include in a row and the quantity of each specified kind by specifying a set of items with a [`schema`](#schema).

 ### Breaking the sequence
 First, I generate `subsequence`s of given [`space`](#space) (representing rows) starting from each `item` in the `sequence` (in `formHomogenousSubsequences`).
 Then, out of the generated `subsequence`s, I form sequences where none of the `subsequence`s overlap (`cascadeSubsequence`).